The Trail: Section 13. River Ouse to Bootham Bar + St Mary’s Abbey walls

 The Trail 13: West Corner, part 2: off-trail extras: 2.
 Toilets plus

-Two free public toilets for disabled and other people are part of a new restaurant in the Museum Gardens -leave the trail by going first left after entering the gardens, then go first left again, the restaurant is on your right but the toilets are outside it in the corner on your right about 30 metres ahead of you, currently they are just labelled “sluice”.
+Two free public toilets for disabled and other people are part of a new restaurant at the corner of the Museum Gardens -leave the trail by going first left after entering the gardens, then go first left again, the restaurant is on your right but the toilets are outside it in the corner on your right about 30 metres ahead of you; sadly these toilets have sometimes been damaged and/or this or all access to them has been blocked.
 Alternatively there are toilets in the public library which is very close to the trail.
 To find the library, continue along the pavement instead of going into the Museum Gardens, after about 40 metres there is a small square on your left, the library faces you across the square.
 As well as toilets it has a café, York archives, displays about York, helpful staff, bookable on-line computers –and books!
 Its quiet side lawn has a few benches and excellent ruins, for details of the ruins see “off-trail extras: 4.
 Under the Walls” below.

 The Trail: West Corner, part 2: off-trail extras: 3.
 St. Mary’s ruins

 If you face the front of the Multangular Tower you may be able to see to your left the picturesque ruins of St Mary’s Abbey church; they are about 100 metres away.
 The path that took you to the Multangular Tower will take you on past the front of the Yorkshire Museum to these ruins.
 The museum was built in the 1820s, it is one of the oldest museums in the country and now, after a recent refit, must be one of the most attractive.
 It features close contact with many exhibits.
-It is particularly good on Roman York and the parts of the medieval abbey that were discovered where the museum’s lower floor is now, there is a charge for those who don’t live in York.
+It is particularly good on Roman York and the parts of the medieval abbey that were discovered where the museum’s lower floor is now [for entry details see: https://www.yorkshiremuseum.org.uk/visitor-information/ ].

 St Mary’s Abbey was founded in early Norman times, it held 50 monks following the Benedictine rule.
 It became one of the richest land owners in the north of England partly because rich people gave it money and property in exchange for prayers that they believed would speed their souls through purgatory to heaven.
 As well as these prayers for the dead the Benedictine rule involved services every few hours through the day and night, these were conducted in the centre of their abbey’s church.
 In the late 13th century they totally rebuilt their church.